Dehghanni/Teofl/Speaking.md

   - On the other hand, some say students need to have their own laptops to be able to work or study at any time whenever they can or they want.
 Furthermore it ensures privacy.
 You can have your files saved on your laptop and block access for others.

 -   **Work on one field or several fields**
   - Nowadays multidisciplinary majors are in things.
-Most of the inventions are the results of using advantages if one field in other fields&#39; applications.
+Most of the inventions are the results of using the advantages of one field in other fields&#39; applications.
+For instance, nowadays majors like Mechatronics are very popular because students will learn a wide variety of fields during their education.
   - People need to use each other&#39;s specialties in groups, and it is not possible for a person to be knowledgeable enough in all fields.

 - **Experienced teachers**